Traveling for free. It’s the ultimate dream, right?

 All these strategies allowed me to travel for much less money than you can imagine — and often, for free.

-Because I want all of you to experience the magic of exploring somewhere you’ve never been, here are 10 ways you can start traveling for free.
+Because I want all of you to experience the magic of exploring somewhere you’ve never been, here’s how to travel the world for free.

 Due to retreating sea ice, polar bears have become classified as a threatened species.